iRobotEducation/irobot_create_msgs/README.md

-# iRobot Create Platform interfaces
+# iRobot® Create® Platform interfaces

-ROS 2 action, message and service definitions used by the iRobot Create Platform.
+ROS 2 action, message, and service definitions used by the iRobot® Create® Platform.

 For more information about ROS 2 interfaces, see [index.ros2.org](https://index.ros.org/doc/ros2/Concepts/About-ROS-Interfaces/)